magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 ## Roadmap
 From this experiment onward, our kernel starts to schedule multiple tasks.
 This makes it a true "kernel" instead of a baremetal program.

 We will intentionally leave out interrupts, i.e. **timer interrupts are OFF**.
 Tasks must voluntarily yield to each other.
-As a result, we focus on scheduling and task switch and defer treatment of interrupt handling to upcoming experiment. .
+As a result, this experiment focuses on scheduling and task switch.
+We defer interrupt handling to upcoming experiment. .

 We will implement: